-You can download our .dotx Word template to comply with the guidelines below by clicking here.
+You can download CEST template to comply with the guidelines below by clicking here.

 Both oral and poster presenters are invited to submit an abstract of maximum 200 words.

-The deadline for the submission of the abstract has been extended until the 31st of January 2019.
-All accepted abstracts will be asked to submit a full paper manuscript with a maximum length of 2 pages (including abstract and references) until the 8th May 2019.
+The deadline for the submission of the abstract has been extended until the 31 January 2019.
+All accepted abstracts will be asked to submit a full paper manuscript with a maximum length of 2 pages (including abstract and references) until the 8 May 2019.

 The manuscripts should be formatted according to the template.
 You are advised to use the online submission system and create an account by following the instructions.
 Please use the English language in all the submitted manuscripts.
-The notification of the acceptance of the papers will be sent to the corresponding author by 29th May 2019.
-All the papers undergo a review process.
+Authors will be notified of paper acceptance by 29 May 2018.
+All the papers undergo a rigorous review process.

 In case you need an invitation letter, please contact us at firstname.lastname@example.org